old-malloc/libbme280/README.md

 </p>
 <p style="margin-bottom: 0cm; line-height: 100%">As you can see,
-there are basically three files in &quot;C&quot; language (bme280.c, bme280.h, bme280_defs.h) which, compiled into a library, make the communication operations with the sensor available to the software programs that call it.</p>
+there are basically three &quot;C&quot; language files (bme280.c, bme280.h, bme280_defs.h) which compiled into a library make possible to communicate with the sensor to the software that uses it.</p>
 <p style="margin-bottom: 0cm; line-height: 100%"><br/>

 </p>